 This one is from Gascony and enriched in Armagnac, prunes, and flavors.
 This dish is a classic charcuterie dish made from three different varieties of meat to make this chunky terrine.
 Bacon's liver and boneless leg combination enrich the flavors compared to other pâtés.

-In addition, the pork meat is cooked with sugar, salt, pepper, shallots, lard, whole milk, eggs, bread crumbs, and soft Omerta.
+In addition, the pork meat is cooked with sugar, salt, pepper, shallots, lard, whole milk, any types of eggs, bread crumbs, and soft Omerta.
 It is one of the most-liked pâté dishes.

 Pâté de Campagne

 These pâté types are also known as a “country terrine”.
 The process is easy and inexpensive terrine to prepare only needs trims and cuts of meat, garnish it with any seasoning or types of spices.

 It is more refined than Pâté Grandmere and has rustic preparation containing a slight amount of meat liver, used as a seasoning in this type of pâté rather than being used as a dominant flavor.
 Internal garnishing is done with fresh herbs, duck confit, and chunks of smoked ham created with your favorite types of smokers or purchased as is.

 The meat is ground through a large die, and it's smooth.
 It doesn't have the rough texture of a country terrine.
 Also, panada has retention of moisture and helps to bind the pâté.

 Pâté de Gibiers

 It means a wild game in French, made from healthy farmed animals.
 If pâté is made during hunting season, the menu is many da la chasse.
 However, Pâté de Gibiers is made from wild animals.

 Wild boar, roe deer, and quill make Pâté de Gibiers.
 There are mainly two types of pâté de gibbers.
 One is made with bread or any other covering, and the other is served with lettuce salad.